 They are constantly assessed in the course of their duties or in simulators; their health is comprehensively checked at least annually and they are subjected to scrupulous monitoring of their every action.

-This two-day workshop is recognised by the European Association for Aviation Psychology (EAAP) as a course for accreditation for Aviation Psychologists and/or Human Factors Specialists, and counts for half a course on the EAAP accreditation scheme.
+This workshop is recognised by the European Association for Aviation Psychology (EAAP) as a course for accreditation for Aviation Psychologists and/or Human Factors Specialists, and counts for half a course on the EAAP accreditation scheme.
 (Please see the 'Pricing' Tab for more details.

 The workshop addresses the systemic and regulatory challenges in working with aircrew aims to equip practitioner psychologists with the relevant concepts, underpinning research and skills to begin working with pilots and other occupational groups in aviation.
 It covers six broad topics: